swiftlang/swift-testing/Documentation/Proposals/NNNN-public-issues-api.md

 `Issue.record()` instance method to report that Issue.
 This provides a clean, easy to maintain way to create and record custom Issues that assertion tools are already used to because it is analogous to the XCTIssue API in XCTest.

+To help support this, I also propose making a public initializer for `Expectation`.
+This public initializer will not take in an `Expression`.
+Instead, the public initializer will create an empty `Expression`, in order to maintain compatibility with the current JSON ABI.

 ## Detailed design